freylin/Game-Design/Vanisher/README.md

 ## How to Observe Technology Requirements
 ### Character Animation
-The thief is animated using a fairly complex animation bleed tree.
+The thief is animated using a fairly complex animation blend tree.
 Transitions between different animations are smooth.
 Please play with character movement using w/s/a/d/c.

 ### AI
 A powerful AI system (finite state machine) is installed in every guard in the game.
 The spherical indicator above each guard indicates the currect state (patrol/suspect/chase/search) that the guard is in.